We’re here to help

 What to expect as an ARM loan holder

 After the fixed interest rate period ends, your interest rate will change.
-Weāll notify you before your interest rate adjusts, and again before your payment changes.
+We’ll notify you before your interest rate adjusts, and again before your payment changes.

-How interest rates affect payments
+HowÌýinterest rates affect payments

-The initial interest rate is fixed for a period of time, then adjusts at regular intervals.
+The initial interest rate (The period of time at the beginning of an ARM mortgage when the interest rate will not change.) is fixed for a period of time, then adjusts at regular intervals.
 When the interest rate on a loan changes, the payment changes as well.
-While interest rates could decrease, itās more common for them to increase after the initial interest period, resulting in a higher monthly payment.
+While interest rates could decrease, it’s more common for them to increase after the initial interest period, resulting in a higher monthly payment.

 Calculating interest rates